djaus2/AzureSphere/README.md

-There are currently two main scripts:
+There are currently three main scripts:

+**Setup.bat** Guides you to the web pages for setting up Azure CLI, AzureSphere command prompt and Active Directory.

 **ClaimDevice.bat**..*(It's there now)* One for setting up the Active Directory Tenant for, and including the device,

-**Azs.bat** One for setting up the Azure IoT Hub Device Provisioning Service and connecting the device to it
+**AzsHub.bat** One for setting up the Azure IoT Hub Device Provisioning Service and connecting the device to it

 **Nb: NOTE THAT TENANTING OF AN AZURE SPHERE DEVICE IS ONCE